tamsky/rhodecode-enterprise-ce/docs/admin/indexing.rst

 To run the indexer you need to have an |authtoken| with admin rights to all |repos|.

-To index new content added, you have the option to set the indexer up in a number of ways, for example:
+To index repositories stored in RhodeCode, you have the option to set the indexer up in a number of ways, for example:

 * Call the indexer via a cron job.
 We recommend running this once at night.
   In case you need everything indexed immediately it's possible to index few times during the day.
+Indexer has a special locking mechanism that won't allow two instances of indexer running at once.
+It's safe to run it even every 1hr.
 * Set the indexer to infinitely loop and reindex as soon as it has run its previous cycle.
 * Hook the indexer up with your CI server to reindex after each push.

-The indexer works by indexing new commits added since the last run.
-If you wish to build a brand new index from scratch each time, use the ``force`` option in the configuration file.
+The indexer works by indexing new commits added since the last run, and comparing file changes to index only new or modified files.
+If you wish to build a brand new index from scratch each time, use the ``force`` option in the configuration file, or run it with --force flag.

 .. important::